Table of Contents

 Since at least 75 percent of all pregnant women will experience pregnancy nausea in some form, this is a great symptom to look for.
 If you are suddenly nauseous and you are trying to conceive, pregnancy is a safer bet than a stomach bug.
 You may even like to use nausea as a trigger to take an early pregnancy test, as long as you know that home pregnancy tests may not be reliable before the date of your expected menstruation.

 You may like to know when expectant mothers start experiencing morning sickness.
 For most, nausea will be a part of their daily reality by the time they have missed a period.
 Unfortunately, the exact cause of pregnancy nausea and vomiting is still not clear.
-It will be one of the pregnancy hormones, however — human chorionic gonadotropin (hCG) or estrogen, most likely.
+It will be one of the pregnancy hormones, however — human Chorionic gonadotropin (hCG) or estrogen, most likely.
+Other factors that can make the nausea worse include a pregnant woman's enhanced sense of smell and gastric reflux.